Southwestern Potpie with Cornmeal Biscuits

 - 3/4 cup cornmeal

 - Place flour in a large resealable plastic bag.
 Add pork, a few pieces at a time, and shake to coat.
 In a Dutch oven, brown pork in butter in batches.
 Remove and set aside.

-- In the same pan, saute jalapeno and garlic in the drippings for 1 minute.
-Stir in the broth, tomatoes, cumin, chili powder, cinnamon and pork.
+- In same pan, saute jalapeno and garlic in drippings 1 minute.
+Stir in broth, tomatoes, cumin, chili powder, cinnamon and pork.
 Bring to a boil.
-Reduce heat; cover and simmer for 1 hour or until pork is tender.
+Reduce heat; cover and simmer 1 hour or until pork is tender.

-- Add the corn, beans and chilies; heat through.
-Transfer to a greased 13-in. x 9-in. baking dish.
+- Preheat oven to 400°.
+Add corn, beans and chilies; heat through.
+Transfer to a greased 13x9-in. baking dish.

 - Pat or roll out to 1/2-in. thickness; cut with a floured 2-1/2-in. biscuit cutter.
 Arrange over meat mixture.
-Bake at 400° for 15-18 minutes or until golden brown.
-Let stand for 10 minutes before serving.
-Yield: 12 servings.
+Bake 15-18 minutes or until golden brown.
+Let stand 10 minutes before serving.